 Our Inspire story

 Imagine going to your 20 week ultrasound excited to catch a glimpse of that beautiful baby growing inside you and the technician all of sudden gets quite quiet.
 Something is clearly wrong and the fear starts to set in.
 The genetic appointments that followed confirmed for Laura (Mom) and Brendan (Dad) that they were at a significant risk of having a child with Osteogenesis Imperfecta (OI).
 OI is a very rare genetic condition that causes bones to be very fragile and easily broken as well as other possible features/conditions.
 Already in utero their tiny baby was already having broken and healing bones.
-The fact that this was already happening in utero caused many, including the family, to assume she would be severe and maybe not even survive at birth.
+The fact that this was already happening in utero caused many, including the family, to assume she would be severely disabled and maybe not even survive at birth.
 After early ‘Googling’, Laura learned some kids can have up to 200 breaks per year.
 But Laura and Brendan did not give up hope.

 At birth, Keira arrived with a full head of beautiful black hair and gorgeous blue eyes and Laura remembers just feeling so excited with their beautiful new baby girl.
 Quickly it was confirmed that she did have OI and again the fear of the unknown was present.
 Laura was told that Keira would not walk and likely be in a wheelchair.
 Again…Laura did not give up hope or let fear stand in their way.
 At six weeks old Keira had her first break post birth…her femur… two days before Easter Sunday and her baptism.
 With family from Ireland and lots of celebration activities to plan and unfold, there was no time to worry or let fear stand in the way.
 In full cast, Keira was at the front of that church on Sunday beaming her most beautiful smile with her family so proudly standing by her side.
 While most people would look at this with worry and fear, Laura spun it to be “a good thing” as it allowed them to start infusion treatments which a child with OI is only able to receive after a first long bone break.
 Laura feels starting this so young has given her an advantage.
 Laura started travelling to CHEO to begin infusion treatments every three months.
 These treatments work to strengthen the bones to make them stronger and more resistant to breaks.
 Laura attributes infusion treatment, regular physiotherapy at KidsInclusive, big sister Molly’s cheering and coaching, and Keira’s fierce determination to the fact that she is now not only walking but manipulating her environment with some speed!
 Keira is a tiny but mighty 19 month old little girl with loads of determination and a happiness that just exudes out of her.
 She walks and participates fully with her family and in her daycare, which Laura never thought she would be able to let Keira do, for fear of her breaking further bones.
 OI does not define her, it’s only a part of her and in fact only makes her more determined!